 Based on your financial situation, you can find both on-campus and off-campus accommodations.
 There are 4 standard accommodation options available:

 Dormitories & Townhouses:

-These are school provided accommodation on-campus or nearby.
-Dorm accommodation usually is large buildings housing many students while townhouses usually accommodate 3 to 6 students in single rooms.
-Townhouse accommodation is usually reserved for students in their 2nd or 4th year or graduate students.
+These are school-provided accommodations on-campus or nearby.
+Dorm accommodations are usually large buildings housing many students while townhouses usually accommodate 3 to 6 students in single rooms.
+Townhouse accommodations are usually reserved for students in their 2nd to 4th year or graduate students.